 Only 3% of companies use this method in measuring ROI, as the equations and detail can get very deep.
 The aim of this method is to show how independent marketing touches (and other non-marketing factors) relate to the outcomes in sales volume using the Regression technique.

 In the end, you arrive at an ROI telling you how much of the overall revenue can be attributed to each variable.
-For a 101 on the MMM method and how to implement it- there’s buckets of information here.
-This method is very accurate, and covers every angle you could investigate giving you deep insight into your marketing department that other methods might miss out on.
+For a 101 on the MMM method and how to implement it – there are buckets of information here.
+This method is very accurate and covers every angle you could investigate giving you deep insight into your marketing department that other methods might miss out on.

 However it requires a huge amount of data, along with deep analytical skill to draw out the correct numbers, and when using ROI with a wider team to improve your systems, these values can become incredibly difficult to communicate.

-Hopefully we’ve opened your eyes to some new methods in ROI measurement.
-There is no right one to choose, each have their benefits and hindrances, meaning some will fit your businesses better than others.
-With the financial year ending, there’s never seen a better time to get a grip on your ROI, and use it to improve your marketing like never before.
+Hopefully, we’ve opened your eyes to some new methods in ROI measurement.
+There is no right one to choose, each has its benefits and hindrances, meaning some will fit your businesses better than others.
+With the financial year ending, there’s never seen a better time to get a grip on your ROI and use it to improve your marketing like never before.
 Download the ROI Calculator today to get started!